Terrapin Resources

 • Make sure the hives are unplugged before vacations.

-• Charge the bots every month or two even when they are just being stored.
+• Charge the Bee-Bots every month or two even when they are just being stored.

-For more information about batteries and other FAQs, read this section.
+For more information about batteries and other FAQs, visit this page.

 Bee-Bot Quick Start Guide